DanErben/PortolioProjects/README.md

 --------COVID-19 DATA EXPLORATION
 This project uses SQL queries to find useful information within a large Covid-19 dataset.
 A selection of these queries are exported to CSV and used to create a visualization in Tableau.

+--------PYTHON CORRELATION
+This project uses Python with an IMDB dataset to find correlations with movie revenue.

 --------NASHVILLE HOUSING DATA CLEANING